rust-lang/rust/active/0000-libstd-facade.md

 * Compile times.
 It's possible that having so many upstream crates for each rust crate will increase compile times through reading metadata and invoking the system linker.
 Would sharding crates still be worth it?
 Could possible problems that arise be overcome?
+Would extra monomorphization in all these crates end up causing more binary bloat?

 * Binary bloat.
 Another possible side effect of having many upstream crates would be increasing binary bloat of each rust program.
 Our current linkage